MartinPacker/Db2-DDF-Analysis-Tool/README.md

 To install the code:

 1. Download from here.
-1. Send the JCL members to a JCL PDS(E) on the z/OS LPAR you intend to run the code on.
+1. Upload the JCL members to a JCL PDS(E) on the z/OS LPAR you intend to run the code on.
-1. Send the CTL member to another FB80 PDS(E) of your choosing.
+1. Upload the CTL member to another FB80 PDS(E) of your choosing.
 1. Edit and submit the ASMEXIT job, assembling and link editing into a load library of your choosing.
 `<SDSNMACS>` needs to be changed to point at your Db2 installation macro library.
 1. Extract a small set of SMF 101 data and point at it (via SORTIN) in an edited version of the BUILDDB job.